HapticFinance/docs/content/glossary.md

 metaTitle: "Glossary of terminology"
 metaDescription: "This is a glossary of the terminology used in the Haptic protocol."
 ---
+### Decentralized autonomous organization (DAO)
+A system to automate decision making, submission of proposals and voting.
+Rules are encoded in smart contracts designed to not depend on a central organization.

 ### Automated market maker (AMM)
 A decentralized protocol designed to eliminate the need for counterparties and automate token trades.